Pick apples, then cook with them!

-Michigan Fall Bucket List item number one: head to your nearest apple orchard on a crisp fall day and pick bushels of apples to your heart’s content.
-You spend part of the afternoon wandering rows of trees, gently plucking beautifully ripe apples from the branches.
-Then the panic sets in: you’ve lovingly picked so many apples but you’ll never be able to use them all before they go bad.
-While apple picking is certainly high on my list of favorite fall activities, it’s definitely something that requires a bit of planning ahead.
-If you’ve ever experienced the swing from pure delight to overwhelming anxiety that comes with Michigan apple picking (looking at you, Honeycrisp), I have some great, easy recipes to use up all those apples…
+The joy of apple picking!
+Michigan Fall Bucket List item number one: Head to your nearest apple orchard on a crisp fall day and pick apples to your heart’s content.
+You spend the afternoon wandering rows of trees, gently plucking beautifully ripe apples from the branches.
+While apple picking is certainly high on my list of favorite fall activities, it’s something that requires a bit of planning ahead.
+If you’re wondering what to do with your pickings, I have some great, easy recipes to use up all those apples…

 Ingredients:

-• Any amount of apples you have on hand (I’ve made applesauce with as few as two apples and as many as several pounds) peeled, cored, and cut into 1 inch pieces
+• Any amount of apples you have on hand, peeled, cored, and cut into 1-inch pieces

 • Apple Juice